 The selected design, loaded with hardware and software is then readied for mass production.
 At this juncture it is often difficult to go back and alter the already approved working prototype.

-Before the production begins, the handset is rigorously tested for quality and other parameters.
+Before the production begins, the handset is rigorously tested for quality, performance and other parameters.
 They are tested in terms of both hardware and software.
 Various tests like drop test, bend test and water tests are carried out to check its performance.

-During mass production, smartphones usually are codenamed to avoid leak of information related to specs and design.
+During mass production, smartphones usually are codenamed to avoid leak of information related to specification and design.

 When the handset passes all the tests, then it is sent for packaging.
 The handset along with accessories and user manual are put into the box ready to be shipped.

 The final stage of the entire process is shipment.
-These packaged phones are then dispatched to retailers across the globe and from these retailers it is you who picks up the handset.
+These packaged phones are then dispatched to distributors, stockists and retailers across the globe and then from these retailers it is the end customer who picks up the handset.